LABS-EU3/rvc_backend/README.md

 Eating and by extension cooking should be a fun activity.
 If cooking isn’t fun why eat?
 The aim of this project is to make cooking fun, seamless, and most importantly personal.

+### Basic Features

+- User should be able to sign up and login
+- User should be able to easily create a recipe
+- User should be able to view recipes
+- User should be able to save a (reference) recipe to their cookbook
+- User should be able to view their cookbook

+- User should be able to create a new version of a recipe

+### Advanced Features

+- User can search for specific ingredients and/or categories
+- User should be able to search for their desired recipe
+- User can exclude certain ingredients from search
+- User can make their recipe private or public
+- User can enter in a different unit and the application will convert the unit

 ## **Tech Stack**

  Back end built using: